Civil Forfeiture Law

 Civil Forfeiture of Assets Exceeding $50,000

-At the forfeiture hearing, law enforcement must prove either that the property is subject to forfeiture or if a person other than the person who has been convicted claims ownership in the property, that the person had prior knowledge of or consented to the commission of the crime.
-If law enforcement loses the hearing because they cannot meet the clear and convincing standard of proof, the property must be returned within 14 days
+At the state or federal forfeiture hearing, law enforcement must prove either that the property is subject to forfeiture or if a person other than the person who has been convicted claims ownership in the property, that the person had prior knowledge of or consented to the commission of the crime.
+If law enforcement loses the hearing because they cannot meet the clear and convincing standard of proof, the property must be returned within 14 days.

 Assets Subject to Forfeiture in Michigan